PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

     scattersysvec!(Uh, T)
 ```

-Here we associate the values of the finite element with the entities of
+Here we associate the values of the finite element space with the entities
-the mesh as an attribute.
+of the mesh as an attribute.

 ```julia
     makeattribute(Uh, "T", 1)